wentzeld/documentation/docs/Using Any API/large-responses.md

 This example shows how to:

-- Call an API and fetch the reponse that is an arbitrary-length raw byte data.
+- Call an API and fetch the response that is an arbitrary-length raw byte data.

 [IPFS](https://docs.ipfs.io/) is a decentralized file system for storing and accessing files, websites, applications, and data.
 For this example, we stored in IPFS a _json_ file that contains an arbitrary-length raw byte data.
 To check the response, you can directly paste the following URL in your browser `https://ipfs.io/ipfs/QmZgsvrA1o1C8BGCrx6mHTqR1Ui1XqbCrtbMVrRLHtuPVD?filename=big-api-response.json` or run this command in your terminal: